World Exhibition – (General International Exposition 1st Category)

 Japan World Exposition Osaka 1970

-Expo 1970 Osaka was dedicatd to the theme "Progress and Harmony for Mankind."
+Registered by the General Assembly of the BIE on 11 May 1966, Expo 1970 Osaka was dedicated to the theme "Progress and Harmony for Mankind."
 It aimed at paying tribute to and casting a critical eye on technological progress.

 A record of countries participated in the Expo in addition to many international organizations, 10 provincial and city governments and 32 private firms.
 Expos being a reflection of the world in one location, the tensions of the Cold War and particularly the rivalry between the USSR and the USA, were tangible.